a8dev/fdk-node/README.md

 This Function Developer Kit makes it easy to deploy Node.js functions to Fn.
 It currently supports default (cold) and hot functions using the JSON format.

+## Fork
+This code is forked by a8 and transformers have been added

 ## Creating a Node Function

 Writing a Node.js function is simply a matter of writing a handler function